 The World Affairs Council of Western Michigan empowers the people and organizations of West Michigan to engage thoughtfully with the world.

 Credible.
 Non-partisan.
 Relevant.
 Civil.
-Community-building.
+Compelling.

-70 years of
+72 years of

 The Council is an educational non-profit (501c3), non-partisan and non-advocacy organization.
 It takes no stand on any issue.
 Its members are from all over the political spectrum but would agree on one issue: We want the World Affairs Council to start the conversation in this community on American foreign policy and other international issues.
 Regional companies that do international business have strongly supported the Council, understanding that employees must be globally astute for success in a globally competitive environment.